Disclaimers are in Part 1

 She was rewarded by a pleased smile from the young writer, who flushed a little at the praise.
 "I couldn't do it without you, you know."
 Xena just shrugged, still smiling.

 Isabelle ran a spell checker over the text, and went over the lines again.
 The scene was beautiful, if she did say so herself.
 Only one thing nagged her, but she wasn't sure if she was right about it, so she held her peace for now.
 Could it be that Xena had a more than just friendly interest in the bard...?
 But no, she was probably jumping at shadows.
 Yet there was that look the woman gave her at times that made her shake in her boots with - what?
 Trepidation?
-It was not right for two women to feel that way about each other.
-It wasn't.
-So she was sure it wasn't the case here.
-Because it wasn't right.
+Was it right for two women to feel that way about each other?
+No, she was probably mistaken.
 They were just really dear friends.